 Even though he got plenty of exercise as a conductor, Bernstein died at age 72 from heart failure caused by his severe lung damage.
 According to two papers presented at the 2014 Scientific Sessions of the American Heart Association, patients with asthma have a 60 percent higher risk of suffering heart attacks and death from heart failure.
 It is incredibly sad that such a famous, respected, accomplished and wealthy man could have been so self destructive.
 Knowing that he had asthma, he should have avoided the unhealthful lifestyle factors that contributed to his early death:

 Excessive Drinking – He also drank way too much.
 Recent data show that there is no safe dose of alcohol.
-Alcohol increases heart attack risk by directly damaging the heart muscle.
+Alcohol increases heart attack risk by directly damaging the heart muscle (Chest, 2002;121:1638–1650).
 See Alcohol and Heart Attacks

-Promiscuity – Promiscuous people have increased exposure to sexually-transmitted infections which can directly damage the heart, including syphilis, gonorrhea, chlamydia, mycoplasma and many others.
-The virus that causes AIDS suppresses a person's immunity to make him susceptible to infections from any germ that enters his body.
+Promiscuity – Promiscuous people have increased exposure to sexually-transmitted infections which can directly damage the heart.
+Examples include syphilis, gonorrhea, chlamydia and mycoplasma (Current Problems in Cardiology, May 2023;48(5):101629).
+The virus that causes AIDS suppresses a person’s immunity to make them susceptible to infections from any germ that enters their body.

 August 25, 1918 – October 14, 1990